Acquaintance Time of a Graph: Introduction

-Recently, following preliminary publication of our results, there have been several developments on this problem.
+Recently, based on a preprint of our results posted on the internet~\cite{BST}, there have been several developments on this problem.

-\begin{enumerate} \item Kinnersley~et~al.~\cite{KMP} proved that for a random graph $G(n,p)$ with $p > \frac{(1+\eps)\ln(n)}{n}$ it holds that $\AC(G(n,p)) = O(\frac{\log(n)}{p})$ with high probability.
-Note that this is tight up to a logarithmic factor, since the $\AC(G(n,p)) \geq \Omega(\frac{1}{p})$ by the trivial bound on the number of edges.
-This proves a conjecture posed in Section~\ref{sec:other variants}. \item In addition, Kinnersley~et~al.~\cite{KMP} proved that for all graphs $G$ with $n$ vertices it holds that $\AC(G) = O(n^2 / \log(n))$, which improves the $O\left(\frac{n^2}{\log(n)/\log\log(n)}\right)$ in the current paper. \item More recently, Angel and Shinkar~\cite{AS} proved that for all graphs $G$ with $n$ vertices it holds that $\AC(G) = O(\Delta n)$, where $\Delta$ is the maximal degree of $G$.
-By combining this result with Claim~\ref{claim:AC-bound maxdeg} in this paper it follows that for every graph $G$ with $n$ vertices it holds that $\AC(G) = O(n^{1.5})$.
-This upper bound is tight up to a multiplicative constant, as shown in Theorem~\ref{thm:range of AC}. \end{enumerate}
+Kinnersley~et~al.~\cite{KMP} proved that for all graphs $G$ with $n$ vertices it holds that $\AC(G) = O(n^2 / \log(n))$, which improves the $O\left(\frac{n^2}{\log(n)/\log\log(n)}\right)$ bound in this paper.
+More recently, Angel and Shinkar~\cite{AS} proved that for all graphs $G$ with $n$ vertices it holds that $\AC(G) = O(\Delta n)$, where $\Delta$ is the maximal degree of $G$.
+By combining this result with the bound $\AC(G) = O(n^2/ \Delta)$ shown in Claim~\ref{claim:AC-bound maxdeg} in this paper it follows that for every graph $G$ with $n$ vertices it holds that $\AC(G) = O(n^{1.5})$.
+This upper bound is tight up to a multiplicative constant as shown in Theorem~\ref{thm:range of AC}.